amrutprabhu/amrutprabhu.github.io/_posts/2021-04-28-apache-airflow-2-0-practical-jump-start.md

 {% endraw %}
 ```

-Now in this, I will explain to you another concept called Templating.
+In this, I will explain to you another important concept called Templating.
 <br/>
 <br/>
 # Templating

-Airflow uses [Jinja Templating](https://jinja.palletsprojects.com/).
+Airflow uses [Jinja Templating](https://jinja.palletsprojects.com/){:target="_blank"}.
 As you have seen in the code above, I have used curly braces which allow me to materialize some values.
 In this case, I have extracted the `user` key from Variables (using `var` ) which I had stored using the previous task.

 Now how would you know if the particular operator supports templating?
-For this, you can search for “template_fields” in the API reference of the operator, Which will tell you which fields support templating. e.g You can have a look at the HttpSensor operator reference [here](https://airflow.apache.org/docs/apache-airflow-providers-http/stable/_api/airflow/providers/http/sensors/http/index.html).
+For this, you can search for “template_fields” in the API reference of the operator, Which will tell you which fields support templating. e.g You can have a look at the HttpSensor operator reference [here](https://airflow.apache.org/docs/apache-airflow-providers-http/stable/_api/airflow/providers/http/sensors/http/index.html){:target="_blank"}.
 <br/>
 <br/>
 # Ordering Your Tasks